 Coco bread is starchy, and a little bit sweet.
 It consists of some of the usual ingredients used in the bread making process, but often coconut milk is added, and sometimes sugar.
 After it is prepared, it is cut into squares, and folded once over.
 This makes it a great choice for sandwiches and you’ll find everything from fried fish, to Jamaican patties being placed into its folds.
 Coco bread is very filling, so tread lightly!

 Solomon Gundy is one of those dishes you’ll find in the Jamaica food encyclopedia, and it is more or less a pickled fish pâté served with crackers, usually as an appetizer, or even a hors d’oeuvre.
-As with most other dishes in Jamaica, expect it to be infused with spices, for that signature Jamaican flavor.
+As with most other Jamaican dishes, expect it to be infused with spices, for that signature Jamaican flavor.

-Porridge is a popular breakfast staple in Jamaica, and is typically** made with oats, cornmeal, or plantain**.
+Porridge is a popular Jamaican breakfast staple, and is typically made with oats, cornmeal, or plantain.
 This dish is a go-to for breakfast for many people as it is quite filling, and the recipe can be modified according to individual preferences.

 Mannish water in Jamaica is not eaten so much for its taste; Jamaicans believe this spicy soup is actually an aphrodisiac.
 It is made from goat head, with a combination of other ingredients including green bananas, scallions, garlic, small dumplings, scotch bonnet peppers and other ingredients.
 It is commonly served with roasted yam.
 In some versions of this dish, tripe and other parts are included.
 You’re unlikely to find Mannish Water at a restaurant, but it is available at some roadside stops.